-- Focus on identifying and aligning standards in all CTE program areas, with emphasis on aligning academic standards in CTE instructional programs. - Continued improvement of the data system that is in place, with additional focus on increasing communication and training for complete, accurate, valid and reliable data collection at the secondary and postsecondary level. - Both secondary and postsecondary Perkins IV recipients need continual training related to core indicators, stating goals, identification of appropriate strategies, and measuring outcomes. - Reassessment of secondary and postsecondary core indicator performance measures. - New local Perkins coordinators/administrators must be provided with orientation and training sessions. - Focus major training efforts on core indicators at spring and fall conferences. - Work with the State Longitudinal Data System/Department of Public Instruction and local school administrators to integrate data collection systems by connecting local data entered into PowerSchool and the Department of Public Instruction's State Automated Reporting System (STARS).
-STARS is used as a primary source of data collection for CTE.
+- Focus on identifying and aligning standards in all CTE program areas, with emphasis on aligning academic standards in CTE instructional programs. - Continued improvement of the data system that is in place, with additional focus on increasing communication and training for complete, accurate, valid and reliable data collection at the secondary and postsecondary level. - Both secondary and postsecondary Perkins IV recipients need continual training related to core indicators, stating goals, identification of appropriate strategies, and measuring outcomes. - Reassessment of secondary and postsecondary core indicator performance measures. - New local Perkins coordinators/administrators must be provided with orientation and training sessions. - Focus major training efforts on core indicators at spring and fall conferences. - Refine the new public postsecondary data system, ConnectND, while still considering the data systems in place at state tribal colleges.
+Explore additional data linkages between secondary and postsecondary to follow up on placement of concentrators exiting secondary into the state higher education system. - Work with the Department of Public Instruction and local school administrators to integrate data collection systems by connecting local data entered into PowerSchool and the Department of Public Instruction's State Automated Reporting System (STARS).
+STARS is used as a primary source of data collection for CTE. - Provide an alternative or interim method to assist postsecondary recipients with data collection for the Limited English Proficiency, Single Parent, and Displaced Homemaker special populations.